Eschatologue/CM_wiki/docs/gameplay/downtime/crafting.md

 ## Brewing Potions of Healing

-Potions of healing fall into a special category for item crafting, separate from other magic items.
+[Potions of Healing](../../equipment/consumeables/potion.md#healing-potion) fall into a special category for item crafting, separate from other magic items.
 A character who has proficiency with the [herbalism kit] can create these potions.
 The times and costs for doing so are summarized on the Potion of Healing Creation table.

 ##### Potion of Healing Creation